Relax. Everything’s going to be okay.

 The single most important thing to remember is that Google doesn’t make these updates for the simple pleasure of upsetting your apple cart.
 Google’s mission is to “organize the world’s information and make it universally accessible and useful.”
-These ranking factor changes are in keeping with that mission, extending the concept of accessibility and utility with an emphasis on user experience.
+Core Web Vital ranking changes are based on that mission, extending the concept of accessibility and utility with an emphasis on user experience.

 How is Google Changing Its Ranking Factors?

-The algorithm update will incorporate page experience as a ranking signal by measuring Core Web Vitals and giving preference to pages that Google determines to contain useful, relevant, and easily accessible content in response to a given search query.
-The reason Google announced these changes so far in advance of rolling them out is that they want all site owners to embrace a better user experience and do everything they can to make their sites more enjoyable for everyone.
+The latest algorithm update incorporates page experience as a ranking signal by measuring Core Web Vitals and giving preference to pages that Google determines to contain useful, relevant, and easily accessible content in response to a given search query.
+Google announced these changes so far in advance before rolling them out because they want all site owners to embrace a better user experience and do everything they can to make their sites more enjoyable for everyone.

 What are Core Web Vitals?

 Core Web Vitals are a set of real-world user-centered metrics that quantify…load time, interactivity, and stability of content as it loads.”
 Google’s Director of Engineering for Search Ecosystem

 Core Web Vitals are metrics that answer questions such as:

 - How quickly does the page become stable?